 Most rabbis would permit AFP screening to screen for anencephaly or spina bifida.
 While a specific question must be asked, it is quite likely that pregnancy interruption would be permitted for anencephaly as the fetus has no life expectancy.
 Allowing abortion for spina bifida would be a much more difficult question.
 However, a prenatal diagnosis of spina bifida allows a woman to choose a method of delivery and a hospital that will enable optimal treatment for the baby.
 There is room to permit the test – as well as amniocentesis if needed for a definite diagnosis – for this reason.

 Using the triple, quad, or penta test to screen for Down Syndrome is a matter of halachic debate.
 A definite diagnosis will require a more invasive test (amniocentesis or CVS, see below), which is more halachically problematic.
 Permitting abortion following such a diagnosis would be halachically very difficult.
 Therefore, each couple should discuss the implications of such screening with each other and with their rabbi before deciding whether to be tested.

 Currently, it is clinically possible to isolate fetal DNA from maternal blood during pregnancy.
 This test is called NIPT (Non Invasive Prenatal Testing).
-While for some conditions the results are quite accurate, there are a number of technical issues that can lead to inaccurate results.
-Therefore, at the present time, it is generally considered a screening test.
-If positive results are obtained, the recommendation will be to have it followed by diagnosis via an invasive procedure.
+While for Down Syndrome the tests are considered fairly accurate, there are a number of technical issues that can lead to inaccurate results and there are reports of inaccurate results for other genetic conditions.
+Therefore, at the present time, it is generally considered a screening test and not a full diagnosis, even for Down Syndrome.
+If positive results for Down are obtained, the recommendation will generally be to have it followed by diagnosis via an invasive procedure.